lambdalisue/jupyter-vim-binding/README.md

 - https://clipboardjs.com/

 What we need is a `clipboard` object which can used for copy and paste in a `keydown` event rather than `click` event.
+However, I don't know any workaround for this so it is impossible to perform copy and paste in `yy` or `p` for now.

 License